giftnuss/foodsharing/docs/it-tasks.md

 ### How can you get involved?

 As already said, you can do some good advertising for our IT and send the link to this information here.
 But of course it would be especially nice to have **you** here:
-1. Have a look around on our [blog](https://devblog.foodsharing.de "foodsharing developer's blog") or in our [Contribution Guide](https://devdocs.foodsharing.network/contributing.html "foodsharing contributer's guide")!
+1. Have a look around on our [blog](https://devblog.foodsharing.de "foodsharing developer's blog") or in our [Contribution Guide](https://devdocs.foodsharing.network/contributing.html "foodsharing contributer's guide").
-2. Have a look at the long list of our [To-dos](https://gitlab.com/foodsharing-dev/foodsharing/issues "foodsharing issues on GitLab")!
-Some of them are specially marked for beginners!
+2. Have a look at the long list of our [To-dos](https://gitlab.com/foodsharing-dev/foodsharing/issues "foodsharing issues on GitLab").
+Some of them are specially marked for beginners.
 3. We are especially happy if you drop by in our [Slack Chat](https://slackin.yunity.org "programmer's chat") and we find together with you possible tasks and fields of activity in IT for you in the channel *#foodsharing-dev*.
 4. If you are unsure or don't understand the English programmer pages, you are welcome to send us an email or approach [Peter](https://foodsharing.de/profile/116481 "Peter's profile").
 We’ll try to help you.